glyalin/renearroi/README.md

 ### Hi there 👋
-I'm engine engineer which want to switch to devops philosophy
+I'm engine engineer which want to switch to devops way

 **Languages and Tools to learn:**